 Photos will be judged on originality, technical excellence, composition, overall impact, artistic merit and subject matter relevance to the contest theme.
-The winner and runner up award will be determined based on which of the honorable mentions receives the most votes.
-Judging to select the 20 honorable mentions will be conducted by a panel selected by End Child Poverty at its sole discretion (the “Panel”).
+There will be a Judging to select the 20 honorable mentions, which will be conducted by a panel selected by End Child Poverty at its sole discretion (the “Panel”).
 The Panel will evaluate all valid entries and pick:

 Honorable Mentions (20 honorable mentions will be selected): Amazing images that showcase and illustrate the contest theme.

-- Overall (1 winner, selected from among the 20 honorable mentions): You’ve nailed it.
-Your images rise above the rest and encapsulate a world free of child poverty in a stunning way.
+- Overall Winner (1 winner, selected from among the 20 honorable mentions by the “Panel”): You’ve nailed it.
+Your image encapsulate the photo contest theme the best.

-The winner and 1st runner up will be revealed online on December 10, 2018.
+The Winner and “People’s Choice” Award will be revealed online on December 10, 2019.